 - walnuts, almonds

-For stir-frying, you want to use stable oils that will not become rancid when heated.
+For stir-frying, you want to use stable oils with high smoke points that will not become rancid when heated.
 Saturated fats (tropical oils and butter or ghee) are the most stable, followed by monounsaturated (olive, sesame).
 Polyunsaturated (flax oil, hemp oil) should never be heated!

 Oils for stir-frying:

-BEST: stable saturated fats like butter, ghee, lard, tallow, duck fat, coconut oil, and tropical oils like palm.
+BEST: stable saturated fats like butter, ghee, lard, tallow, duck fat, coconut oil; avocado oil is good too.

 Avoid these oils at all cost